directus/directus/docs/guides/real-time/getting-started/websockets.md

+---
+contributors: Kevin Lewis
+description: "Learn how to get started with Directus' WebSockets interface."
+---

 # Getting Started With WebSockets

 You can connect to a Directus project using a WebSocket interface and get updates on data held in a collection in real-time.